bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 - ls: (local search) executes ubcsat2006 (currently crashes) features 41-48
 - lobjois: features 39-40 search space size estimate (stochastic in nature, will have to use a certain level of freedom when checking results.)

+RISS (Alfonso) has multiple different descriptions of Graphs, and features calculated.
+Furthermore, RISS implementation of the Graphs, is different to that as described in the papers.
+Our implementation of creating the Naive Encoded constraint graphs
+(AND, BAND, EXO) follows pseudocode in [4], as opposed to implementation and description in [3].
+We are open to clarification of graph description and pseudocode.

+It would be worth trying to improve accuracy of the RWH by strictly re-implementing from "Recursive weight heuristic for random k-sat"

+TODO: fix ref
+[4] Increasing the Robustness of SAT Solving with Machine Learning Techniques [5] Recursive weight heuristic for random k-sat